 There are also opportunities for those looking to learn new skills, incubate their ideas or go in a different direction:

-- Ruby on the Beach: Learn Ruby on Rails in a small class of 10, with three instructors, and lessons planned around “how you really learn.”
-Classes start at $6000 for a 4-week course.
-They run a few times a year.
+- Ruby on the Beach: Learn Ruby on Rails in a small class of max.
+12, with a 4:1 instructor ratio, and lessons planned around “how you really learn.”
+The tech bootcamp course lasts 9 weeks.

 Can you build a startup in Bali?